Licnex/TGameHub/ReadMe.md

 ### Installation
 - clone this repo using `git clone https://github.com/Licnex/TGameHub.git`
-- get into the repo using `cd tgamehub`
+- get into the repo using `cd TGameHub`
 - intall the used library using `pip install -r requirements.txt`(dont worry if pip gives you an error on could find a version, then its probably preinstalled into your computer and just manually install all the other libraries in requirements.txt using pip)
 - run main.py using `python main.py`